Improving Senior Care

 Project Overview

 Caring helps families find senior care through expert advice, reviews, and comparison tools.
-To support its partners, it offers tools for managing listings and reporting move-ins—but the outdated portal created friction across the business.
-Caring brought in Able, a NYC-based agency, to modernize the platform and improve the partner experience.
+But behind the scenes, the outdated partner systems created friction across the business—resulting in manual workarounds, missed submissions, and scalability issues.

 The Process